melissadale/ScoreFusionApp/README.md

+# Score Fusion App

+A modular framework for experimenting with score-level fusion across multiple data sources.
+This project supports flexible combinations of modalities, normalization strategies, and fusion rules, with built-in evaluation using ROC curves and verification metrics (e.g., TMR@FMR).

+The system is designed for reproducible experimentation across heterogeneous datasets, enabling analysis of how different data sources contribute to overall performance.

+> Note: A cleaner, more recent object orientated implementation is available in the V2022-MajorRefactor branch.

 # Status: 1.0 release #
 The first version of this application is released.
 For a full description of this app, how to use it and how to adapt it, consult the user's manual (https://github.com/melissadale/ScoreFusionApp/blob/master/Score_Fusion_App_Documentation.pdf) or one of the wikis listed in the Documentation section below.